-- The health, welfare, and education of the general public - The study and appreciation of agriculture, silviculture, ecology, and land management - The study and appreciation of land and estate management that encourages conservation of the countryside
+- The health, welfare, and education of the general public - The study and appreciation of agriculture, silviculture, ecology, and land management

+The study and appreciation of land and estate management that encourages conservation of the countryside

+The Trust prefers to pay grants to UK registered charities or Community Interest Companies.
 There is no funding limit, although recent awards have generally been between £1,000 - £5,000.
 The Trustees meet once per quarter to review applications and allocate funding.